mariadb-corporation/dev-example-columnstore-quickstart/README.md

 ## Overview

 This walkthrough will step you through the process of installing, accessing and configuring single-node MariaDB ColumnStore instance, made available through MariaDB Community Server within a Docker container.

+**Note:** To use this download, import and use this data on an existing, non-container MariaDB Server instance (including [MariaDB SkySQL](https://mariadb.com/skyview) jump to step #4.

 ### 1. Using a Docker image to create a Docker container